Satang Pro Review

 Satang Pro doesn’t charge different fees between takers and makers.
 Their fee model is instead something we call a “flat fee model”.
 Satang Pro’s flat fee is 0.20%.
 This is perfectly in line with industry average.

 Satang Pro also offers trading fee discounts when you have a large trading volume during the preceding 30 days.
 Trading fees can become as low as 0.12% for both takers and makers if they have a large trading volume (over THB 320 million, which on this day corresponds to roughly USD 9.8 million).
 The exact trading fee discounts are set out in the below table (obtained before the lowering from 0.25% to 0.20%):

 Satang Pro Withdrawal fees

-Satang Pro's withdrawal fee is 0.0004 BTC per BTC-withdrawal.
+Satang Pro's withdrawal fee is 0.0005 BTC per BTC-withdrawal.
 This fee is below the industry average.
-The global industry average BTC-withdrawal fee the last time we at Cryptowisser did a full-blown empirical study of it was approx. 0.0008 BTC per BTC-withdrawal.
-But today, we see more and more exchanges charging 0.0005 BTC per BTC-withdrawal, so one could argue that 0.0005 BTC per withdrawal is starting to become the new industry average.
-In any event, Satang Pro's fees for withdrawals are competitive.
+The global industry average BTC-withdrawal fee the last time we at Cryptowisser did a full-blown empirical study of it was approx. 0.00057 BTC per BTC-withdrawal, so Satang Pro's fees for withdrawals are competitive.

 Satang Pro offers wire transfer as a deposit method, but you can’t deposit via credit card.
 This of course negative news to you if you would prefer to use your credit card for any reason.

 However, as Satang Pro accepts deposit of fiat currencies at all, it distinguishes itself from many exchanges that only allows deposits in cryptocurrencies.